X

 Storage

-- Storage in your home and project directories, /home/$USER/ and /project/$USER/, is backed up weekly, but your scratch, /scratch/$USER/, is never backed up.
+• Storage in your home and project directories, /home/$USER/ and /project/$USER/, is backed up weekly, but your scratch, /scratch/$USER/, is never backed up.
+Also, note that backups of data are in the same data center as the original storage--there is no off-site backup facility.

-- Deleted files, using the rm command, are gone unless they've been around at least a day, then they might be in the daily GPFS snapshots.
+• Files deleted using the rm command are gone unless they've been around at least a day, in which case then they might be in the daily GPFS snapshots.

-- Files and directories names' containing a space usually need an escape sequence, Hello\ HPC, or quotes, "Hello HPC".
+• Spaces in file and directory names usually need an escape character, Hello\ HPC, or quotes, "Hello HPC".

 Network

-- Our very fast connection is only intended for cluster data.
-We will not host your server or database on the internet.
+• Our very fast connection is only intended for cluster data.
+We cannot host your server or database on the internet.

-- Our internal network is extremely fast, especially between nodes, but storage is the slowest component.
+• Our internal network is extremely fast, especially between nodes--storage is the slowest component.

 Software

-- Our operating system is Rocky Linux 8.8, and we cannot directly run Windows, Mac, Ubuntu, etc only programs.
+• Our operating system is Rocky Linux 8.8, and we cannot directly run software intended for other operating systems (Windows, Mac, Ubuntu, etc).

 Visualization